Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL array.md

 <p>
-As we begin our exploration of the Standard Template Library, we will analyze <span class="special">an entity that, although not commonly regarded as a container, certainly displays container-like characteristics</span>.
-The trust worthy <span class="special">"Array"</span>!
+As we begin our exploration of the various data structures and their alogrithms, we will analyze <span class="special">an entity that, although not commonly regarded as a container, certainly displays container-like characteristics</span>.
+The trust worthy <span class="special">Array</span>!
 In many programming languages, arrays are a fundamentally valuable and straightforward method for grouping data, so much so that they are inherently integrated and do not require external libraries in order to function.
 C++ is no exception.
 No matter whether we embrace the array voluntarily or not, it remains one of the most significant and fundamental components of a programming language, allowing us to manipulate large amounts of data effectively and efficiently.
 In order to begin our exploration, we will examine the array from different aspects as a data structure and explain in detail its strength and weaknesses.
 </p>